Church of Saint Sava: Exterior

 The dome is 70 m high, while the main gold-plated cross is another 12 m high, which gives a total of 82 m to the height Church of Saint Sava.
 The peak is 134 m above the sea level (64 m above the Sava River); therefore the church holds a dominant position in Belgrade's cityscape and is visible from all approaches to the city.

 The church is 91 m long from east to west, and 81 m from north to south.
 It is 70 m tall, with the main gold-plated cross extending for 12 m more.
 Its domes have 18 more gold-plated crosses of various sizes, while the bell towers have 49 bells of the Austrian Bell Foundry Grassmayr.

 The church has a bigger floor area than Cathedral of Christ the Saviour in Moscow, which covers 3980 m2, compared to 4500 m2 of Saint Sava.
 Saint Sava is also longer 91 m vs 77,7 m and wider 81 m vs 72,42 m, it also has a bigger diameter of its dome 30,5 m vs 25 m.
 The dome of the Moscow cathedral is higher so, 77,37 m vs 103,4 m.
-Interestingly, both cathedrals resemble the Haghia Sophia in its structural design, they've been designed based on the arrangement of the central square in the Haghia Sophia.
+Interestingly, both cathedrals resemble the Hagia Sophia in its structural design, they've been designed based on the arrangement of the central square in the Hagia Sophia.
 Thus they exemplify the importance of the imperial Byzantine church for main edifices in Orthodox sacral architecture.

-On the inspiration that was drawn from Haghia Sophia, Deroko noted that two guiding principles were followed in designs for the Church of Saint Sava – the imperative of functionality of planning, and the monumentality of space and form.
+On the inspiration that was drawn from Hagia Sophia, Deroko noted that two guiding principles were followed in designs for the Church of Saint Sava – the imperative of functionality of planning, and the monumentality of space and form.
 Looking back at the start of construction, Deroko commented on the challenges of designing a functional space for 10.000 people, which was done with reference to the architects' data, the seminal handbook by Ernst Neufert.
-He also noted information about the thirty-metre diameter of the dome, making an obviously important comparison with the dome of Haghia Sophia.
+He also noted information about the thirty-metre diameter of the dome, making an obviously important comparison with the dome of Hagia Sophia.
 Although the size of Saint Sava is not necessarily associated with monumentality in Deroko's opinion, the appearance and size of the St. Sava's church greatly mattered as it was to be a monument of national importance.